bonitasoft/bonita-labs-doc/md/installation_guide.md

 In Bonita database configuration
 ```
-bonita.datasource.url                   // url of Bonita platform database
+bonita.datasource.url                   // url of Bonita Platform database
-bonita.datasource.username              // username used to connect to Bonita database (can be a read-only user)
+bonita.datasource.username              // username used to connect to the Bonita database (can be a read-only user)
 bonita.datasource.password              // password associated to the user used to connect to Bonita database
 ```